 There are some preconditions you must follow in order to remain eligible for this program, though.
 In order to save half of your home, it must be located within a “revitalization area” as titled by the Department of Housing and Urban Development (HUD).
 Furthermore, you must agree to make it your primary living residence for at least the next three years.
 The good news is that if you meet this term, you can sell the home if you choose and hold onto any equity and profit.

 – Little to no credit is needed for approval

 – Many loan styles are available

 |Eligibility||– In some cases, no income requirements in under-served areas|

 |Best For||– Anyone who is looking for a low down payment loan option, but doesn’t qualify for any of the above options|

-Freddie Mac and Fannie Mae are mortgage lenders that were created by the federal government, and each have a number of first-time home buyer options.
-While they’re technically two different entities, they offer very similar benefits, each of which are more than suitable for anyone buying his or her first home.
+Freddie Mac and Fannie Mae are mortgage lenders that were created by the federal government, and each has a number of first-time home buyer options.
+While they’re technically two different entities, they offer very similar benefits, each of which is more than suitable for anyone buying his or her first home.

 The HomeReady® loan from Fannie Mae need only be accompanied by a 3% down payment.
 This makes it a great choice for anyone who’s strapped for cash, has a FICO® credit score as low as 620 and makes an income at or near the U.S. median.
 With a HomeReady® loan, you must have private mortgage insurance at the time of purchase, but once you’ve accrued 20% equity in your new home, you can cancel it.